BlueLogicLabs/planet-docs/docs/terms/privacy.md

 During the use of our Platform, so-called "cookies", small text files, are stored on your computer.
 Such cookies register information about your computer's navigation on our Platform (pages selected, day, time and duration of use, etc.).
 A cookie is downloaded via a browser the first time you visit a website.
 The next time you visit this website with the same device, the browser checks whether a corresponding cookie is present (i.e., contains the website name).
 It sends the data stored in the cookie back to the website.
 Some cookies are important for the website's functionality and are automatically activated by us when a user visits.
 Our website also uses cookies to make it easier to use and to provide you with content tailored to your information needs.

 You cannot be personally identified from any of the information we collect.
-The use of the cookies we use is necessary in order to be able to provide the online offer of BlueLogic, LLC  at all and, moreover, to be able to optimize it on an ongoing basis.
+The use of the cookies we use is necessary in order to be able to provide the online offer of BlueLogic LLC  at all and, moreover, to be able to optimize it on an ongoing basis.
 The data processing in this context is therefore based on Art.
 6 para.
 1 p.
 1 f) GDPR.
 Our legitimate interest is to provide visitors to our Platform with a functioning online service and to make visiting and using the website as pleasant and efficient as possible.

 For further information on cookies in general, please visit www.allaboutcookies.org and for further details on the cookies we use, please refer to our Cookie Policy.